robert-mccarthy-ca/modern-druid/README.md

 ### **3.3 Expanded Biochar Sales Strategy**

 While carbon credits provide the foundational revenue, biochar product sales represent a significant and growing profit center.
-Our strategy is designed to systematically capture higher margins by moving from bulk commodity to branded, value-added products, creating a powerful, **stacked revenue model**.
+This strategy is designed to systematically capture higher margins by moving from bulk commodity to branded, value-added products, creating a powerful, **stacked revenue model**.
+These revenues are in addition to the carbon credits from making the biochar.

 #### **Market Context & Certification**

 *   **Pricing & Volumes:** Biochar is lightweight and bulky, with **140–170 ft³ per tonne** (5.2–6.3 yd³/t).
 This makes transportation a key cost factor, favoring local and regional markets initially.
-*   **Regulatory Note:** In Canada, biochar sales as a soil amendment formally commence **after CFIA registration**, a process that can take over a year.
-However, sales can begin immediately in other jurisdictions or for non-agricultural uses (e.g., filtration, construction).
+*   **Regulatory Note:** In Canada, biochar sales as a soil amendment cannot legally commence until **after CFIA registration**, a process that can take over a year.
+However, sales can begin immediately in other jurisdictions or for non-agricultural uses (e.g., filtration, construction aggregate).
 Our production and MRV protocols are designed to meet OMRI and CFIA standards from the outset.

 #### **The Stacked Revenue Advantage**

-A key financial innovation of our model is the separation of carbon credit revenue from product sales revenue. **We are paid for the permanent carbon removal the moment the biochar is produced and verified, regardless of whether the physical biochar itself is ever sold.** This means:
+A key financial innovation of our model is the separation of carbon credit revenue from product sales revenue. **We are paid for the permanent carbon removal when the biochar is produced, verified, and either sold for non-destructive uses or applied to the soil.** This means:
-*   **Carbon Credit Revenue is guaranteed** upon certification (e.g., from Puro.earth).
+*   **Carbon Credit Revenue is guaranteed** upon both certification (e.g., from Puro.earth) and end use disposal.
+This means we have to hold onto biochar until it is used or sold before getting issued the carbon credits.
 *   **Biochar Sales Revenue is pure upside.** Every tonne of biochar sold generates income *on top of* the carbon credits it has already yielded.
+Unsold biochar can simply be applied to the soil to get paid for it.

 This de-risks the business and allows for flexible sales strategies, from giving biochar away to build soil fertility to selling it at a premium for maximum profit.
+We literally don't even have to sell the biochar in order to get paid, we can simply apply it to the soil ourselves.
+Selling it makes us a better profit, but not strictly necessary.

 #### **Phased Market Penetration**

 **Phase 1: Bulk Sales & Market Establishment (Year 2)**
 *   **Product:** Certified biochar in 1-tonne bulk bags or loose bulk delivery.
-*   **Target Customers:** Local farms, vineyards, landscapers, turf management companies, and compost facilities.
+*   **Target Customers:** Local farms, vineyards, landscapers, aggregate supply, turf management companies, and compost facilities.
 *   **Pricing:** Market-competitive pricing at **~$800/tonne** to encourage adoption and move volume.
 *   **Goal:** Establish the product, build regional reputation, and create a reliable baseline revenue stream.